-In a continuing effort to improve water quality, the following water utilities: Archdale, Burlington, Greensboro, High Point, Jamestown, Randleman, Reidsville, and the Piedmont Triad Regional Water Authority will conduct a routine water quality preventive maintenance program beginning on March 9, 2020 and ending May 8, 2020.
-This process will involve a temporary switch from present chloramines to chlorine to optimize water quality in our distribution systems.
+In a continuing effort to improve water quality, the following water utilities: Archdale, Burlington, Greensboro, High Point, Jamestown, Randleman, Reidsville, and the Piedmont Triad Regional Water Authority will conduct a routine water quality preventative maintenance program beginning on December 3, 2023, and ending May 5, 2024.
+This process will involve a temporary switch from present chloramines to chlorine in order to optimize water quality in our distribution systems.

 Frequently Asked Questions:

-In a continuing effort to improve water quality, the following water utilities: Archdale, Burlington, Greensboro, High Point, Jamestown, Randleman, Reidsville, and the Piedmont Triad Regional Water Authority will conduct a routine water quality preventive maintenance program beginning on March 9, 2020 and ending May 11, 2020.
-This process will involve a temporary switch from present chloramines to chlorine in order to optimize water quality in our distribution systems.
+In a continuing effort to improve water quality, the following water utilities: Archdale, Burlington, Greensboro, High Point, Jamestown, Randleman, Reidsville, and the Piedmont Triad Regional Water Authority will conduct a routine water quality preventive maintenance program beginning on December 3, 2024, and ending May 5, 2023.
+This process will involve a temporary switch from chlorine to chloramines in order to optimize water quality in our distribution systems.

 Why is drinking water disinfected?